By Lyn Turknett

 Charles Duhigg, author of one of my favorite books, The Power of Habit: Why We Do What We Do in Life and in Business, has a great summary on his site on how to change a habit, and it speaks to the power of intention and attention and the need to change rewards when tackling tough habits.
 He also talks a lot about the power of small wins.

 Tom Berger had a tough habit to break.
 He was a three-pack-a-day smoker, and, as he says, he “enjoyed every one.”
-He told us yesterday, “I quit smoking on February23, 1978 at 5:35PM EST, while driving southbound on Interstate 71 in Ohio near the Washington Court House exit.
+During his session, he told us, “I quit smoking on February 23, 1978 at 5:35PM EST, while driving southbound on Interstate 71 in Ohio near the Washington Court House exit.
 I did not quit for one year, or one month, or one week, or even one day.
 I quit for five minutes at a time.
 When I felt the urge for a cigarette, I started the stopwatch function on my wristwatch watching the seconds tick away.”

 Maybe I’ll spend five minutes on the treadmill.